 Airliners.net is one of the most well-known sites of Aviation photography (“spotting”), it was one of the pioneers.

-The system is polemic somehow, and even though I keep participating and my photos are still there, and I don’t intend on removing them, I am not as enthusiastic about it as I once was.
+The system is polemic somehow.
+I keep participating, my photos are still there, and I don’t intend on removing them.
+But I am not as enthusiastic about it right now as I once was.

 Nonetheless, in these years of being there, photos that I have taken have been chosen as the day’s top 1.
 This can be either by views, or by votes from the other photographers.